AlchemyCMS/alchemy-guides/guides/elements.md

 ## Defining elements

 Elements are defined in the `config/alchemy/elements.yml` file.
-Element definitions are written in [YAML (YAML Ain't Markup Language)](http://yaml.org)
+Element definitions are written in [YAML](http://yaml.org)

 If this file does not exist yet, use the scaffold generator to do that now: